slamice/wri/Other stories/Commuter.md

 Eventually the tunnel lights grew lighter.
 Samir slumped as they flushed down deeper into the earth.
 They emerged out a tunnel, once again cleaner than any station he'd seen in New York.
 The train receiver twinkled out a few bright sounds suspiciously clear, and a low solemn voice pronounced "Valcarca" in a familiar accent.
 The spanish family got out excitedly and a few small crowds orderly parked themselves on seats and in corners.

-A small black haired kid sat next to Samir as his mother stood in front of him.
+A small jet black haired kid sat next to Samir as his mother stood in front of him.
 Samir glanced out the window as the train started moving, lost twice as hard.
 The kid held out a flat aluminum papered stick between his fingers. "¿Chicle?" he offered.
-Hismom glanced at both of them and smiled.
+His mom glanced at both of them and smiled.

 "No, thank you."
 Samir smiled back, but then he realized "Excuse me, excuse me.
 Where is?"